nuuuwan/news_lk3_data/README.md

 *2024-03-19 20:59:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Blow-for-Sri-Lanka-as-Hasaranga-suspended-for-Bangladesh-Tests/108-279174) · `en`

-March 19 -  All-rounder Wanindu Hasaranga, who had just announced a return to Test cricket, was found guilty of a Code of Conduct breach Sri Lanka all-rounder Wanindu Hasaranga has been suspended for Bangladesh's two-Test series against Bangladesh, shortly after announcing his decision to return to Test cricket having retired from the format last year.
+March 19 - Sri Lanka all-rounder Wanindu Hasaranga has been suspended for Bangladesh's two-Test series against Bangladesh, shortly after announcing his decision to return to Test cricket having retired from the format last year.

 During the third ODI in the recently-concluded series against Bangladesh, Hasaranga was found guilty of breaching article 2.8 of the ICC Code of Conduct for Players and Player Support Personnel, which relates to “showing dissent at an Umpire’s decision during an International Match.”